 Originally established in 1972 as the N-1 “Neanderthals”, today’s N-1 Knights make up a Navy/Marine outfit focused on developing ethical leadership and encouraging self-ownership.
 The Knights are well represented both on and off the Quad, whether it be as members of professional organizations, sports teams, clubs, Greek life or service organizations.
 N-1 Knights take pride in the fact that we always look after our own.

 Company E-2- The Mascot Company

-Since 1959, Company E-2 has had the distinguished privilege and responsibility of serving as caretakers for Texas A&M’s beloved mascot, Miss Reveille Ma'am.
-As an outfit, we pride ourselves on our professionalism, academic excellence, campus-wide involvement, and our challenging environment.
-Company E-2 focuses on two pillars for development: Character and Competency.
-Incoming and returning cadets will always be greatly challenged and developed into outstanding servant leaders during their time
+Known as the Texas A&M Mascot Company, Company E-2 has had the honor and privilege of serving as the caretakers for Texas A&M’s beloved mascot, Miss Reveille Ma’am, since 1959.
+As an outfit, we pride ourselves on our professionalism, ability to respond to adversity, and our involvement both on and off the Quad.
+E-2 has a long tradition of producing some of our university’s top leaders.
+Incoming and returning cadets will be consistently challenged and developed into outstanding servant leaders.

 Company D-1 is a tight knit group of cadets focused on academic success, physical and mental well-being, career readiness for both the military and civilian sectors, and becoming men and women of good character.
 Many D-1 cadets are involved in special units such as Rudder's Rangers and Ranger Challenge, and are heavily involved in Army ROTC.
 D-1 provides an environment where cadets build genuine friendships that go beyond the Corps, and push each other to be better in every facet of their college experience.